Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_25">
 </codeblock>

 If you consider a frequency as the relative number of times something occurs, the default legend on the *y-axis* is somehow misleading.
-You can change it by setting the `ylab` argument to number of occurences.
+You can change it by setting the `ylab` argument to number of occurrences.

 <codeblock id="01_26">
 </codeblock>